 The reason I’ve started this series is that sometimes you can find yourself overthinking the end result of a painting, feeling that it’s got to be complicated or a masterpiece.
-The pressure of having to make it perfect can result in lots of unfinished paintings or keep you from even starting!
+The pressure to make it perfect can result in many unfinished paintings or keep you from even starting!

 We’ll cover the preparation of your surface & drawing out, mixing colour strings and blocking-in and how to create the illusion of a three-dimensional shape by observing the cast and form shadows.
 We’ll understand the importance of harmonious colour and adding texture to the surface to control the viewer’s gaze.

-It’s been kept to be really really simple, like when we paint the pears, we only use two colours for most of it, and then adding a few extra little magic bits of glazing just to give you a little zing of the end.
+It’s been kept to be really, really simple, like when we paint the pears, we only use two colours for most of it, and then add a few extra magic bits of glazing to give you a little zing at the end.